zacharysgoldberg/real-estate-etl-pipeline/README.md

 **--Design--**

-I chose to use the ORM approach to not only get more practice with it but because this project does not inlcude any significant amount of numerical data.
-Thus, raw SQL is not necessary to achieve the desired results that this project is aiming for.
+I chose to use the ORM approach for its simplicity and portability.
+May switch it over to raw SQL in near future as data queries become more complex.

 Currently, the database only contains fake data until database structure is better optimized.

+**--Future Improvements--**

-Future improvements include geolocation mapping and UI, the ability to upload real content, data sets, and user account sign up / login features.
+Will include geolocation mapping and UI, the ability to upload real content, data sets, and user account sign up / login features.

 **API ENDPOINTS:**